-In November of 2011 Poland joined the NATO Cyber Defence Centre of Excellence located in Tallinn.
-Poland’s contribution to the policing of Baltic airspace is also noteworthy.
-Polish fighter planes have guarded the Baltic airspace as part of the rotating schedule since 2006 and their last rotation was in 2012 from April to August.
+In November 2011, Poland joined the NATO Cyber Defence Centre of Excellence located in Tallinn.
+Poland's contribution to the policing of Baltic airspace is also noteworthy.
+Polish fighter planes have guarded the Baltic airspace as part of the rotating schedule since 2006.

-Regular consultations on European Union, consular and political topics take place between the foreign ministries of Estonia and Poland.
+Regular consultations take place between the foreign ministries of Estonia and Poland.

-At the beginning of 2013 a Poland-Estonia parliamentary group was formed in Poland’s Seim, it has 5 members and is headed by Krystyna Skowronska.
+In 2016, a Poland-Estonia parliamentary group was formed in Poland's Seim, it has 11 members and is headed by Maciej Masłowski.

 - Agreement on Cultural and Scientific Co-operation (came into force 28.01.93);